ShipraGupta16/belly-button-challenge/README.md

 # belly-button-challenge

-We are assigned to build an interactive dashboardto explore the Belly Button Biodiversity dataset which is a catalog of microbes residing in human navels.
+We are assigned to build an interactive dashboard to explore the Belly Button Biodiversity dataset which is a catalog of microbes residing in human navels.

 We are required to build three visualization plots using tech stack JavaScript, HTML(DOM), Ajax, D3, Plotly.